 Rarely a week goes by when we are not asked about Lindy’s first book Hobby Cakes and this is no exception.
 For those of you who haven’t seen it, the book contains amongst others: Mini car cake Fishing cake Dart Board cake Golf cake Mountain Biking cake Garden Shed cake Hot Air Ballooning cake Bird […]

 I couldn’t create my cakes without this very useful product!
-White vegetable fat (shortening), is a solid white fat that has traditionally been used in pastry making, however in cake decorating it has a number of uses: · Rolling out: sugarpaste/rolled fondant, modelling paste, flowerpaste, and pastillage.
-Smear a thin layer of white fat over […]
+White vegetable fat (shortening), which is often referred to as just White Fat, is a solid fat that has traditionally been used in pastry making.
+In cake decorating, however, it has a number of uses: White fat in cake decorating This beneficial ingredient is often […]

 We are often asked about how to use ball tins.
-Firstly, it’s worth mentioning that the ball tins we sell have the manufacturer’s suggestions/instructions printed on the reverse of the box label so please remove it if you are throwing the box out!
-If you are making a fruit cake in the ball tin you will […]
+Firstly, it’s worth mentioning that the ball cake tins we sell have the manufacturer’s suggestions and instructions printed on the reverse of the box label, so please remove it if you are throwing the box out!
+ADVERTISEMENT Baking a fruit cake in a ball tin If […]